Deutsche Bank managers to examine deeper cuts to business

-FRANKFURT Deutsche Bank's top executives will this weekend consider speeding up cuts at Germany's biggest lender, which is grappling with sliding revenue and negative interest rates, sources told Reuters on Thursday.
+FRANKFURT (Reuters) - Deutsche Bank's top executives will this weekend consider speeding up cuts at Germany's biggest lender, which is grappling with sliding revenue and negative interest rates, sources told Reuters on Thursday.

 The gathering takes place amid speculation over the future of Deutsche Bank, once a powerful international player, after it held talks in August about a tie-up with smaller rival Commerzbank, but decided not to pursue the idea.